runpod/docs/docs/serverless/github-integration.md

 ## Known limitations
+- **Docker image size limit**: The GitHub integration has a size limit of 100GB for Docker images.

-- Private registry base images
+- **Private registry base images**:
 At the moment, RunPod does not support privately hosted images as base images for docker build.
 A good workaround is to pack as much of the content in the privately hosted image into the image you are building.

 - GPU builds